Netanyahu threatens to resume Gaza war if captives not released

 Netanyahu threatens to resume Israel’s war on Gaza if captives not released

-The ceasefire has been called into question as Hamas claims Israel violated key provisions of the agreement.
+The ceasefire has been called into question as Hamas accuses Israel of violating key provisions of the agreement.

-Israel’s Prime Minister Benjamin Netanyahu has threatened to resume the war on Gaza unless Hamas releases the captives by Saturday.
+Israeli Prime Minister Benjamin Netanyahu has threatened to resume the war on Gaza unless Hamas releases the captives held there by Saturday.

-The ceasefire has been called into question after Hamas officials said Israel violated key provisions of the agreement, prompting it to call off the release of three more captives on Saturday.
+The continuation of the ceasefire, which began on January 19, has been called into question after Hamas officials said Israel has violated key provisions of the agreement, prompting it to call off the release of three more captives on Saturday.

 Recommended Storieslist of 3 items